SillyFreak/blog/content/blog/004-moodle-development.typ

 == Conclusion

 This was a fairly long post, but we also covered a lot of ground.
 Moodle is a big piece of software, and while it didn't have the feature I needed (editing resources via a web API) out of the box, one thing that Moodle does really well is allowing you to add your own functionality in the form of plugins -- the #link("https://moodledev.io/docs/5.0/apis/plugintypes")[Plugin Types] page lists _dozens_ of kinds of plugins.
-We implemented one plugin of the `local` type, and offered a webservice through it.
+We implemented one plugin of the `local` type, and offered a web service through it.

 Moodle's documentation can be lacking at times, but since it's open source software, you can still get the information at least.
 I can't imagine how I would have figured out how the `update_module` function treats its arguments without looking at the source code, for example.
 I also can't imagine many pieces of software where the documentation would have been detailed enough to figure that out, so yay open source!